 The jig is a universal bait for all seasons and conditions.
 You can adjust size, color and type.
 It fishes well in low water and down an ice hole.
 I have proved that statement to myself many times; however, when I need to spend hours waiting for the next feeding cycle, I prefer to feed the reluctant steelhead.

 The other reason for picking an egg sac is the ability to bottom fish, nap and solve the world’s problems with a gabby neighbor on the pier or someone fishing adjacent to me along a tributary.
 With one cast, you can be in a fishy location and expend little or no additional energy.
 Anglers who fish all day conserve energy during the slow times, carry comfortable seating, they pack a big lunch and have endless patience.

-Another plus is there is no need to adjust your drift.
+Another plus for fishing an egg sacs is there is no need to adjust your drift.
 The steelhead come to the bait rather than the other way around.
 Try that with a jig.